What is the Net Debt to EBITDA Ratio?

 - A high ratio indicates that the company has high debt levels and may consequently result in a lower credit rating (therefore mandating the company offer higher yields on bonds).

-- To ensure that a company is able to repay debt obligations, loan agreements typically specify covenants that dictate the range which a company’s debt/EBITDA ratio can fall under.
+- To ensure that a company is able to repay debt obligations, loan agreements typically specify covenants that dictate the range which a company’s net debt/EBITDA ratio can fall under.

+Thank you for reading CFI’s explanation of the net debt to EBITDA ratio.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program and other training for financial professionals.
 To learn more and expand your career, explore the additional relevant resources below.